 "A virtuoso singer and actor," (Salzburg Nachrichten) on the operatic stage, David has performed 60 principal operatic roles with the Chicago Lyric Opera; San Francisco Opera; Houston Grand Opera; Metropolitan Opera; Washington Opera at the Kennedy Center; Hamburg Staatsoper (Germany), and other international companies.
 Read a more detailed bio here.

 The Chicago Tribune described David Gordon as, "one of the world's great Bach tenors."
-He has prformed the music of J. S. Bach in hundreds of concerts throughout North and South America, Europe, and Japan, including 28 seasons with the Carmel Bach Festival in California, where he is the Dramaturge, lecturer, and director of the Festival's Vocal Master Class for young professional singers.
+He has prformed the music of J. S. Bach in hundreds of concerts throughout North and South America, Europe, and Japan, including 30 seasons with the Carmel Bach Festival in California, where he was tenor soloist, Dramaturge, lecturer, and director of the Festival's Vocal Master Class for young professional singers.

-David is also a prolific classical recording artist, and he solos on 17 CDs for RCA Red Seal, Decca, London, Telarc, Naxos, Dorian, Newport, and Vox.
+David is also a prolific classical recording artist, and appears on 17 CDs for RCA Red Seal, Decca, London, Telarc, Naxos, Dorian, Newport, and Vox.

 Carmel Impresarios, David Gordon's first full-length book, was published in July 2014.
-He is currently researching his next project: a book about daily life in Leipzig in the time of J. S. Bach.
+His most recent work, The Little Bach Book, was published in 2017.
+It is a richly illustrated book about daily life in Leipzig in the time of J. S. Bach.